fsvreddit/modmail-userinfo/README.md

 For earlier versions, please see the [full changelog](https://github.com/fsvreddit/modmail-userinfo/blob/main/changelog.md).

+### v1.6.6

+* Upgrade dependencies and fix an issue preventing the app developer from receiving downtime alerts correctly

 ### v1.6.5

 * Fixed an issue that prevented subreddit comment counts from showing any subreddits other than the one it is installed in